 While I can understand this point of view, I am uncomfortable with how much adoptive parents discriminate against boys in their desire to make up for the discrimination against girls.
 In countries where there is a preference for boys, it is unlikely that a boy raised in an orphanage will have any advantages in life.
 For many of these boys, their lack of education and family connections will cause them to always struggle.
 They very well may not be able to have their own family because they cannot hope to be well off or well-connected enough to attract a wife.
 Any orphan is at a disadvantage and all of them need homes.

-How can so many negative stereotypes of men compete with the attractiveness (pun intended) of the women?
-And even leaving aside the topic of race, boys are perceived as more violent, more impulsive, not as good in school, and more likely to have autism.
+Boys are perceived as more violent, more impulsive, not as good in school, and more likely to have autism.
 Perhaps these fears keep people away from boys while the thought that girls would be more compliant (a loud ha ha from those of us who have girls) makes a girl sound safer.
 I heard one adoptive parent say that they were afraid a boy would be more likely to sexually abuse one of their biological children, even though they wanted to adopt a child under the age of two!
 Girls can also act out sexually if they have been abused, behave violently, not perform as well in school–really any of those negative stereotypes.
 I understand that adoption can be scary because of the unknowns, but choosing a girl over a boy will not rule out any of the possible negative outcomes.
 The idea that girls are somehow easier than boys is just wrong.
 There is no easy way out in parenting!

 Okay, so the gender preference begins to become understandable.
 But then I become confused yet again when you start to bring in the religious angle.
 While the media has recently discovered the Christian adoption movement and several controversial articles have been written on the subject, it is impossible to deny that many people cite religious reasons for adopting.
 Over and over again people say that they felt called to adoption in light of James 1:27, which reads “Pure and genuine religion in the sight of God the Father means caring for orphans and widows in their distress and refusing to let the world corrupt you.”
 One might assume that those adopting out of religious motivation would be less biased against adopting a boy.
-To the contrary, if I had a nickel for every time I’ve heard someone say “God called us to adopt a little girl”, I’d have enough money to fund another adoption!
+To the contrary, if I had a nickel for every time I’ve heard someone say “God called us to adopt a little girl” I’d have enough money to fund another adoption!